hennelly/Pop_gen_scripts/06_investigating_genes/README.md

-## Scripts for investigating structural variations
+## Scripts for investigating structural variations and genes of interests